How to Remove Rust from Metal: A Complete Guide for Boat Owners

 The Critical Final Step: Neutralize and Protect

 Here's where a lot of people go wrong.
 After you rinse off the remover, especially an acid-based one, you're left with bare metal.
-That metal is extremely vulnerable and will start to form "flash rust"—a new, thin layer of corrosion that can appear almost instantly.
-For a deeper dive, check out our guide on how acids remove rust and why neutralization is key.
+That metal is extremely vulnerable and will start to form "flash rust," a new, thin layer of corrosion that can appear almost instantly.
+For a deeper dive, check out the guide on how acids remove rust and why neutralization is key.

 To stop this from happening, you have to neutralize the surface.
 A simple mix of baking soda and water is all you need.
 After rinsing the remover, wipe the area down with your baking soda solution, then give it one final rinse with fresh water and dry it completely.